stummjr/doc.scrapinghub.com/api/jobs.rst

 Jobs API
 ========

-The jobs API makes it easy to work with your spider's jobs.
+The jobs API makes it easy to work with your spider's jobs and lets you schedule, stop, update and delete them.
+You can use the `python-hubstorage <api-overview-ep-dash>` library to interact with the API programmatically.

 jobs/run.json
 -------------